What is the Vodafone Foundation?

 Vodafone Broadband Connection Point & Gigabit Hub based classes

-The dedicated Hi Digital learning platform has been built with older people in mind, with programme partners Active Retirement Ireland and ALONE supporting in the creation of content that will be relevant and useful in the day to day lives of older people.
+The dedicated Hi Digital learning platform has been built with older people in mind, with programme partners ALONE supporting in the creation of content that will be relevant and useful in the day to day lives of older people.

 Â